SkylerTyler1337/ParaPGM-V1/README.md

 [PRE] Compiling your own version of ParaPGM
 -------------------------------------------
+First things first, you're going to need to download and **install** [Lombok] [6] onto Eclipse, this is so that the methods work.
+Make sure you restart Eclipse after install *cough* *cough*

-First things first, you're going to need to import the following jars into your Eclipse project!
+Next, you're going to need to import the following jars into your Eclipse project!
 - [SportBukkit Server] [1]
 - [dom4j Library] [2]
 - [SportBukkit API] [5]
+- [Lombok] [6]

 After that, export the plugin and you're ready to roll!
 Just add it to your plugins folder, and follow the setup process below.